alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-Thereafter, you can just call `Auth.manager.signIn(*ARGS*)`, `Auth.manager.signOut()`, `Auth.manager.isAuthenticated()` and whatever else on your AuthManager and reap the benefits of Remote, Cache and Runtime synchronization, all with the certainty that a switch to a new authentication provider might take days rather than weeks to implement.
+Thereafter, you can just call `Auth.manager.signIn(email: myEmail, password: myPassword)`, `Auth.manager.signOut()`, `Auth.manager.isAuthenticated()` and whatever else on your AuthManager and reap the benefits of Remote, Cache and Runtime synchronization, all with the certainty that a switch to a new authentication provider might take days rather than weeks to implement.

-<h3>What's Next?</h3>

-That's it for today.

-It would be cool to provide a way for the application to write and provide it's own `RemoteAuthProvider` to the EZClientAuth framework.

-In follow up articles, we will:

-Create a Firebase `RemoteAuthProvider`
-Integrate EZClientAuth into a real application (see example app) Testing your application with a MockAuthManager.
-Show how to maintian testable code with a MockAuthManager
+The implementations of `signOut` and `isAuthenticated` can be foudn in the [example app](https://github.com/alo9507/EZClientAuth).
+They follow the same pattern as `signIn`.